AHCIP Alberta Coverage Summary

 - Standard hospital wards (semi-private and private rooms ONLY if medically required, which is rare).

-- Eye examinations for seniors (aged 65 and up) and children aged 18 and under.
+- One eye examination for seniors (aged 65 and up) and children aged 18 and under per year.

 - Laboratory and diagnostic procedures.

-- Transportation from one medical facility to another.
+- Ambulance transportation from one medical facility to another.

 - Vasectomies (but not vasectomy reversal).